kennethbaillie/critcare-test/docs/1a74f8f7b8b7e871b413c4697f68b4401fbacdf0/criticalcare/offline_README.txt

 ## Adding videos or links

-You can add links to videos by copying the text files like this one:
+You can add links to videos by copying the text files like this one: `COVID19/videos/COVID Intubation Simulation Video.txt`

-COVID19/videos/COVID Intubation Simulation Video.txt
-These files must end in .txt
+These filenames must end in .txt

 The file name becomes the menu item.

-The contents of the file become the link target, so the only thing that should appear there is the plain text link, e.g. https://youtu.be/HDyKJ4FOX9o
+The contents of the file become the link target, so the only thing that should appear there is the plain text link, e.g.

+https://youtu.be/HDyKJ4FOX9o